CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 ## Configure the NetQ CLI

 By default, you do not configure the NetQ CLI during the NetQ installation.
 The configuration resides in the `/etc/netq/netq.yml` file.
 While the CLI is not configured on a device, you can run only `netq config` commands and `netq help` commands, and you must use `sudo` to run them.

 At minimum, you need to configure the NetQ CLI and NetQ Agent to communicate with the telemetry server.
 To do so, configure the NetQ Agent and the NetQ CLI so that they are running in the VRF where the routing tables have connectivity to the telemetry server.
 Typically this is the management VRF.

-Restarting the CLI stops the current running instance of `netqd` and starts `netqd` in the specified VRF.

-To configure the NetQ Agent, read {{<link url="Install-NetQ-Agents/#configure-advanced-netq-agent-settings" text="Configure Advanced NetQ Agent Settings">}}.

-Configure the CLI according to your deployment type.

 {{<tabs "Configure CLI with CLI">}}